Simulation Reset Detection Calculator for Poisson Reset Risk

 The math is straightforward, but the interpretation is intentionally playful.
 It is a way to quantify stories about glitches in the Matrix, not a way to forecast the actual fate of the cosmos.
 Used with that mindset, it can help build intuition about how rare events, detection, and intervention interact in any monitored system that might occasionally be rebooted.

-Enter probabilities as decimals between 0 and 1.
+Enter the simulation-reset inputs as decimals between 0 and 1.
 For example, 0.5 means 50%.

-Want a faster, more tactile feel for the same idea?
-This arcade-style training simulation turns the calculator's chain into a short mission.
-Anomalies drift in from the left, a detector beam scans them in the middle, and any anomaly that gets detected can race toward the reset core on the right.
-Your job is to stabilize anomalies early or rescue detected ones before they trigger a reset.
-The current calculator inputs lightly tune the run, but the game does not change the calculator's math or result.
+Want a more hands-on feel for the same simulation-reset idea?
+This arcade-style exercise turns the calculator's chain into a short mission.
+Anomalies drift in from the left, a detector beam scans them in the middle, and any anomaly that gets flagged can race toward the reset core on the right.
+Your goal is to stabilize anomalies early or rescue flagged ones before they trigger a reset.
+The current calculator inputs lightly tune the run, but the game does not change the calculator's formula or result.

 Score0